CIPRI ADVISORY BOARD

 “Trans-nationally, trans-lingually and trans-culturally” are the key words she uses for a “sustainable future”.

 Laura has more than 15 years’ experience as leading intercultural expert.

-Main area of expertise: communication strategy
+Area of expertise: communication strategy & global partnerships

 Founder at Artisans of Fashion

-After 18 years as creative director for a Sydney based branding agency, Caroline founded Artisans of Fashion (AOF) - a social enterprise with the aim to promote cultural sustainability, authenticity and social change for village artisans in India; with a specific focus on empowering women and marginalised communities who have little access to alternative sources of income.
+After 18 years as creative director for a Sydney based branding agency, Caroline founded Artisans of Fashion (AOF) - a social enterprise with the aim to promote authenticity and social change for village artisans in India; with a specific focus on empowering women and marginalised communities who have little access to alternative sources of income.

 Caroline helps communities create high quality, hand-crafted textiles that are technically suitable for garment construction and provide access to the international market.
 The aim of these partnerships is to help preserve traditional craft skills and cultural integrity, support capacity development and bring consistent work to communities, mainly where women are effected by extreme poverty — allowing them to become financially independent, increase their families’ income and live their lives with dignity.